magento-hackathon/MagentoCrowdTraining/README.md

 it also wraps the page in the Foundation 5 off canvas menu component and adds “offcanvas.right” and “offcanvas.left” blocks for inserting off canvas content.

 More information about Fondation 5 Off Canvas here: http://foundation.zurb.com/docs/components/offcanvas.html

+Please send content for syndication (tutorials, screencasts, etc to joel@mediotype.com), we will syndicate them under the hack-athon brand and make sure to give your group credit.